antham/envh/README.md

 This library is made up of two parts :

 * Env object : it wraps your environments variables in an object and provides convenient helpers.
-* Env tree object : through this helper you can parse and manage your environment variables in a tree like you would do to manage a configuration in a yaml file.
+* Env tree object : it manages environment variables through a tree structure to store a config the same way as in a yaml file or whatever format allows to store a config hierarchically

 ## Install